Changeling: In the historical record

-King Charles I of England (1600 - 1649) was reportedly rumored to have been a changeling due to his "peevish nature" as a child and a nursemaid's claim that a figure appeared mysteriously at his bedside and cast a cloak over the sleeping baby's cradle.
+King Charles I of England (1600–1649) was reportedly rumored to have been a changeling due to his "peevish nature" as a child and a nursemaid's claim that a figure appeared mysteriously at his bedside and cast a cloak over the sleeping baby's cradle.

 Children identified as changelings by the superstitious were often abused or murdered, sometimes in the belief that changelings could be forced to admit their true nature by beatings, exposure to fire or water, or other trials.

 Two 19th-century cases reflect the belief in changelings.
 In 1826, Anne Roche bathed Michael Leahy, a four-year-old boy unable to speak or stand, three times in the Flesk; he drowned the third time.
-She swore that she was merely attempting to drive the fairy out of him, and the jury acquitted her of murder.
+She swore she was merely attempting to drive the fairy out of him.
+The jury acquitted her of murder.
 In 1895, Bridget Cleary was killed by several people, including her husband and cousins, after a short bout of illness (probably pneumonia).
-Local storyteller Jack Dunne accused Bridget of being a fairy changeling.
-It is debatable whether her husband Michael actually believed her to be a fairy; many believe that he concocted a "fairy defense" after murdering his wife in a fit of rage.
-The killers were convicted of manslaughter rather than murder, as even after the death they claimed to be convinced they had killed a changeling, not Bridget Cleary herself.
+Local storyteller, Jack Dunne accused Bridget of being a fairy changeling.
+It is debatable whether her husband, Michael, actually believed her to be a fairy, or instead used the excuse after killing her in a rage.
+The killers were convicted of manslaughter rather than murder, as even after the death, they claimed to be convinced they had killed a changeling, not Bridget Cleary herself.